ompl/ompl/doc/markdown/multiLevelPlanning.md

 ## 100-dimensional Hypercube Benchmark

-To see how much faster Multilevel planning can be, we provide a 100-d hypercube demo, which you can run yourself using [Multilevel HyperCube](MultiLevelPlanningHyperCube_8cpp_source.html) and [Multilevel HyperCube Benchmark](MultiLevelPlanningHyperCubeBenchmark_8cpp_source.html).
+To see how much faster multilevel planning can be, we provide a 100 dimensional hypercube demo, which you can run yourself using [Multilevel HyperCube](MultiLevelPlanningHyperCube_8cpp_source.html) and [Multilevel HyperCube Benchmark](MultiLevelPlanningHyperCubeBenchmark_8cpp_source.html).

 The abstractions in this scenario are \f$99\f$ projections, where each